gravitational/teleport/docs/testplan.md

 - [ ] Verify that a user can see the roles
 - [ ] Verify that a user cannot create/delete/update a role

-Add the following resource to enable read access to the auth connectors
+Add the following to enable read access to the auth connectors

 ```
 - resources: